 Revenue is measured at the fair value of the consideration received or receivable, net of returns and allowances, trade discounts, volume rebates and other incentives.
 Revenue from the sale of goods is recognized to the extent that it is probable that the economic benefits will flow to the Company, can be reliably measured, and at a point-in-time when the performance obligation is satisfied by transferring the promised good to a customer.
 A good is considered transferred when the customer obtains control, which is defined as the ability to direct the use of and obtain substantially all of the remaining benefits of an asset.
 The Company's performance obligations in respect of its steel contracts are satisfied upon loading the products onto the truck, railcar or vessel that will deliver the products to the customer (known as free on board or "FOB" shipping), at which time the products are deemed to be transferred and the customer obtains title to, and control of, such products.
-Upon the fulfillment of these criteria, revenue and costs billed to customers are recorded gross within revenue and cost of goods sold.
-Non-steel revenue primarily pertains to the sale of various by-products are deemed to be transferred and the customer obtaing of the applicable by-products on an FOB shipping basis, at which time such by-products are deemed to be transferred and the customer obtaing of the applicable by-products on an FOB shipping basis, at which time such by-products are deemed to be transferred and the customer obtains title to, and control of, such by-products.
-The Company's performance obligations in respect of its sales of by-products are deemed to be transferred and the customer distingt of the applicable by-products on an FOB shipping basis, at which time such by-products are deemed to be transferred and the customer obtains title to, and control of, such by-products.
+Upon the fulfillment of these criteria, revenue and costs associated with such are included in the consolidated statements of net income.
+Freight and other transportation costs billed to customers are recorded gross within revenue and cost of goods sold.
+Non-steel revenue primarily pertains to the sale of various byproducts such as kish, ore fines, mill scale, scrap rolls and high sulfur iron.
+The Company's performance obligations in respect of its sales of by-products are satisfied upon loading of the applicable by-products on an FOB shipping basis, at which time such byproducts are deemed to be transferred and the customer obtains title to, and control of, such by-products.
 The Company has pricing latitude in revenue arrangements and is also exposed to inventory and credit risks.
-The Company offers industry standard payme
+The Company offers industry standard payment terms that typically requires payment from customers 30 days after title and control transfers.